abn-illia-lebid/abn-meetup/README.md

 Let me tell you a story!

-Long time ago, I was working as a freelancer.
-During that time, I didn't know yet what testing is.
+A long time ago, I was working as a freelancer.
+During that time, I didn't know yet what testing was.

 When I was finishing my project, I was sending it to the client.
-I rested few days, while he was searching the bugs for me.
-Then I fiercely fought with them.
+I rested for a few days, while he was searching the bugs for me.
+Then, like a knight battling monsters, I fiercely fought each bug.
 There was no end to them.
 The longer I fought, the more bugs were appearing.
-Some of them became already familiar to me, I remembered that I have killed them already before.
+Some of them became familiar to me, I remembered that I had slain them before.

 Then, I discovered E2E testing.
-It was a breathe of the air.
-I would set test to look closely if main functionality of the project is still working.
-And each time I killed a bug, I set new test, to watch for his re-appearence.
-Amount of bugs decreased, they became easier to fight.
+It was a breath of fresh air.
+I would set up test to look closely if main functionality of the project is still working.
+And each time I killed a bug, I set new test, to watch for its reappearence.
+The number of bugs decreased, they became easier to fight.
 And they stopped coming back.
 My client was happy.
-But as the project growed, E2E tests became a heavy burden.
+But as the project grew, E2E tests became a heavy burden.
 Their slow nature and big demands dragged me down.
 Each time I made small changes to the project, I had to wait for hours.
-I also had to always run a copy of the backend, and maintain complex system on my laptop.
+I also always had to run a copy of the backend, and maintain complex system on my laptop.

-I decided that this was enough for me.
+I decided that I had had enough for me.
 My first step was to remove the backend from most of my tests.
 I replaced it with mock server, and as a result, I got Functional tests.
 Now they were testing most of the functionality of my application, and E2E tests were guarding only the connection to the backend.
 It made the testing system simpler, and decreased execution time from several hours, to less than an hour.

 But I wanted more!
 It was not enough for me.
-So I started writting unit tests.
-I was settings small tests everywhere in the code, and bugs didn't have any place to hide.
+So I started writing unit tests.
+I was setting up small tests everywhere in the code, and bugs didn't have any place to hide.
 Those tests were extremely fast and didn't eat much.
 The execution time has been drastically reduced.

 I was still using Functional and E2E tests to ensure that the integration between parts of the application and external services is still working as expected.
-Now, I was able to catch most of the bugs in minutes, and the most evasive ones were caught less than in ten minutes.
+Now, I was able to catch most of the bugs in minutes, and even the most evasive ones were caught in less than ten minutes.

 ## Me and IDeal